Impermax (IBEX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Impermax Historical Price

-According to the latest data gathered on Impermax live price page, the current price of Impermax is 0.02001372USD.
-The circulating supply of Impermax(IBEX) is 72.25M IBEX , giving it a market capitalization of $1.44M.
+According to the latest data gathered on Impermax live price page, the current price of Impermax is 0.0218061USD.
+The circulating supply of Impermax(IBEX) is 72.25M IBEX , giving it a market capitalization of $1.57M.

 The Impermax Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IBEX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.